evmcnb/quartz/content/Pearls/Progestogen-only pill.md

 Only absolute contraindication is active [[Full/Breast carcinoma|Breast carcinoma]]

-Irregular vaginal bleeding in the most common problem
+Irregular vaginal bleeding in the most common problem - usually settles within 3 months

 **Two types to remember**:
 - Traditional POP - cannot be delayed for more than 3 hours
 - Desogestrel-only pill - can be taken up to 12 hours late and still be effective

 Traditional pill works by mainly thickening the cervical mucus.

-Desogestrel works by also inhibiting ovulation
+**Desogestrel works by also inhibiting ovulation**

 #### Starting the POP